 Why not choose a gift with a difference?
-Traditionally, you might think of red or pink gemstones as the ideal gemstone colors to give, but blue and green gemstones can also be given as gifts.
+Traditionally, you might think of red or pink gemstones as the ideal gemstone colours to give, but blue and green gemstones can also be given as gifts.
 The blue of the sky is said to remind us of tranquillity, infinity and the divine.
 Whereas sky blue is supposed to evoke happiness, blue also has a sadder side, possibly due to the suggestion of rain.
-Blue symbolizes loyalty, which is perhaps why brides need to find their ‘something blue’.
+Blue symbolises loyalty, which is perhaps why brides need to find their ‘something blue’.
 Green has its own set of connotations too.
 In modern times, green is associated with nature, spring, freshness, hope, jealousy and rebirth.
 On the other hand, in medieval times, green was associated with love and sexuality.
-Interestingly, in ancient times, blue and green were perceived by many cultures as being the same color.
-Over time, the two colors were separated out.
-If you’re looking for something a little different for your loved one, look no further than our top green and blue gemstones for love below:
+Interestingly, in ancient times, blue and green were perceived by many cultures as being the same colour.
+Over time, the two colours were separated out.
+If you’re looking for something a little different for your loved one, look no further than our top green and blue gemstones for love below.

-This sparkling gem was a favorite with ancient cultures, who often confused it with Sapphire.
+This sparkling gem was a favourite with ancient cultures, who often confused it with Sapphire.
 Parts of King Tutankhamun’s famous death mask are adorned with Lapis Lazuli.
-Due to its bright color, it was also ground down to create blue pigments in paints.
+Due to its bright colour, it was also ground down to create blue pigments in paints.
 The ancient Romans believed that wearing the gem would ensure a baby’s safety in the womb and that Lapis Lazuli was a powerful aphrodisiac.
 A deep luscious blue, interspersed with flecks of glittering Pyrite, Lapis Lazuli is sure to capture any fair lady’s heart.

 Explore our entire Lapis Lazuli collection

 Known as the commitment stone, Sapphire is the traditional gem to set alongside Diamonds for a man wanting to express his love and commitment to someone special.
 Sapphires are also the gemstone of choice with the British Royal Family.
-Edward VIII gave Wallis Simpson many incredible gems, but her favorite was always Sapphire.
+Edward VIII gave Wallis Simpson many incredible gems, but her favourite was always Sapphire.
 Most famously of all, Princess Diana chose a stunning Ceylon Blue Sapphire engagement ring, which is now worn by the Duchess of Cambridge.
 Sapphire is, technically speaking, any gemstone from the corundum family that isn’t red.
 Red corundum is known by the name Ruby.

-Along with symbolizing commitment, Sapphires were also used as a talisman to protect chastity.
+Along with symbolising commitment, Sapphires were also used as a talisman to protect chastity.
 For this reason, they became popular with the clergy.
 They are still popular today amongst crystal healers to improve mental acuity and as a stone of deep knowledge.
 Star Sapphires are also found, which are said to have even stronger metaphysical properties.

 Explore our entire Sapphire collection